lefyzee/Homelab-Series/docs/week01/guide.md

 If all boxes are checked, you have successfully completed Lab 1.

-We will use this for DNS and Pi-hole and all the other labs in the future.
+**We will use this VM for DNS and Pi-hole and all the other labs in the future.**